Skip to content

 System requirements

-• Internet connection : required to install license and to automatically download the Chromium report rendering engine
+• Internet connection : required to install license and to automatically download the Chrome report rendering engine

 • Disk space: minimum 2GB of free disk space